CEN3031-5c/Sapphire-Project18-5c/README.md

 > (Example video from [Calculus 1 Lecture 0.1: Lines, Angle of Inclination, and the Distance Formula](https://www.youtube.com/watch?v=fYyARMqiaag&ab_channel=ProfessorLeonard)

 - A video player within a possible "Lesson Plans" page where students actually sit and watch lectures.
-- An interactive question box that allows teacher to ask open-ended questions about the video for students to answer.
+- The front-end for an interactive question box that allows teacher to ask open-ended questions about the video for students to answer.
+- Can be accessed at this address: "http://localhost:3000/lessonplans"

 <br/>